History

 Over forty years ago, Austin’s healthcare community consisted primarily of solo and small group practices.
 Healthcare delivery throughout the United States was changing in response to employers demanding relief from spiraling insurance costs.
 Health Maintenance Organizations (HMOs) arose across the country, hoping to slow the increasing cost of care.

-ARC’s trio of founding physicians took the unprecedented action of entering into a partnership with PruCare—Prudential Insurance Company's experiment in developing Austin's first health plan and health maintenance organization.
+ARC’s trio of founding physicians took the unprecedented action of entering into a partnership with PruCare — Prudential Insurance Company's experiment in developing Austin's first health plan and health maintenance organization.
 Envisioning a medical group broadly available to the entire Austin community, they recruited additional physicians into the group and opened new clinics throughout the city.
 From its beginnings, ARC distinguished itself from other medical groups by offering services and conveniences smaller practices could not afford to offer, and established a system of quality assurance guaranteeing a high standard of care throughout the organization.
-Clearly, the medical choice for area residents, and as the 1980s concluded, the trusted healthcare provider operated 12 clinics throughout Austin and Round Rock.
+Clearly, the medical choice for area residents, and as the 1980s concluded, the trusted healthcare organization operated 12 clinics throughout Austin and Round Rock.

 Success and growth